Here are the most commonly asked questions in relation to Hall Hire:

 The Hirer is required to give seven (7) days’ notice of cancellation otherwise full payment must be made.
 A processing fee of 10% of hire fee is applicable to cancellations if more than seven (7) days but less than one (1) months’ notice is provided.
 No fee is applicable if one month or more notice is provided for cancellations.

 All hall facility capacities differ.
 Our smallest hall has the capacity of 80 and largest 273.
 If you wish to know the capacity of the hall you would like to hire please view here.

-Refundable bonds will be returned by cheque only within two (2) weeks of the hire date; provided the facilities are left in a condition satisfactory to Council or the Committee and the key is returned.
+Refundable bonds will be direct deposited into your nominated bank account within two (2) weeks of the hire date; provided the facilities are left in a condition satisfactory to Council or the Committee and the key is returned.
 Failure to leave the facilities clean and tidy will result in the forfeit of the bond.